lsst-tstn/tstn-010/index.rst

 ..
 Note::

     There is a `Python library <https://pypi.org/project/deprecation/>`_ available that allows developers and users to mark methods for deprecation using a decorator.
-It may be worth considering using this library.
+It may be worth considering using this library to prevent bit-rot.

 .. _Control Packages: